-Massachusetts’s energy efficiency programs rose to a ranking of #1 in the nation for almost a decade, since the enactment of provisions in the Green Communities Act that Acadia Center initiated.
+Since the enactment of provisions in the Green Communities Act that Acadia Center initiated, Massachusetts’s energy efficiency programs were ranked #1 in the nation for almost a decade but (slipping to #2 in 2020).
 These programs have produced significant economic, health and emissions-reductions benefits.
-Acadia Center has served on the Energy Efficiency Advisory Council (EEAC), including as a member of the Executive Council, since it was .
-Acadia Center is at the forefront of the efforts to continually raise the bar for program performance, is currently seeking to improve program delivery to low- and moderate-income and language-isolated residents who have more obstacles to accessing the benefits of the energy efficiency programs; expand program services to embrace whole-house electrification, and ensure that the programs do even more to reduce climate and air pollutants and benefit all consumers.
+Acadia Center has served on the Energy Efficiency Advisory Council (EEAC), including as a member of the Executive Council, since it was established in 2009.
+Acadia Center is at the forefront of the efforts to continually raise the bar for program performance.
+We are currently seeking to improve program delivery to low- and moderate-income and language-isolated residents who have more obstacles to accessing the benefits of the energy efficiency programs; expand program services to embrace whole-house electrification; and ensure that the programs do even more to reduce climate and air pollutants and benefit all consumers.

 In Massachusetts, over 65% of the energy used by buildings comes from fossil fuels.
 In addition, roughly 85% of the residential buildings that are expected to exist in 2050 have already been built.
-These two aspects of the building stock in Massachusetts signal the need for large-scale investment in programs to retrofit, weatherize, and replace fossil fuels use in these buildings.
+Buildings account for nearly a third of the Commonwealth’s annual emissions, and rapid building electrification, especially of existing buildings, is the only reasonable way to eliminate these emissions.
+Decarbonized commercial and residential building stock will play a critical role in reducing overall emissions in Massachusetts through large-scale investment in programs to retrofit, weatherize, and replace fossil fuels use in these buildings.

 Acadia Center is advocating for policies that will lead to investments in home weatherization and electrification of heat, hot water and stoves.
-Acadia Center has advanced building electrification by leveraging its leadership role on the Energy Efficiency Advisory Council.
-Examples include updating the standard definition of cost effectiveness to account for contributions to carbon goals and ending incentives for fossil-fueled heating system upgrades.
+Acadia Center has advanced building electrification by leveraging its leadership role on the EEAC.
+Examples include our ongoing work to update the standard definition of cost effectiveness to account for contributions to carbon goals and to end incentives for fossil-fueled heating system upgrades.
 Electrifying buildings will avoid investments in fossil gas infrastructure that could lock in energy use patterns for decades to come.
-Our research supports this , building upon technological advances in heat pumps, water heaters, and induction cooking appliances have made fossil fuel combustion obsolete in buildings.
+Our research supports building upon technological advances in heat pumps, water heaters, and induction cooking appliances that have made fossil fuel combustion obsolete in buildings.

-Meeting Massachusetts’ ambitious climate targets will require substantial emission reductions from the transportation sector, which is responsible for nearly 40% of the state’s emissions .
+Meeting Massachusetts’ ambitious climate targets will require substantial emission reductions from the transportation sector, which was responsible for nearly 50% of the state’s emissions in 2017.
 Acadia Center’s work to deliver a cleaner and more equitable transportation system involves replacing polluting fuels with electric-powered transportation, improving public transit and other alternative mobility options, and putting a price on tailpipe pollution to help fund much-needed transportation investments.
 As a member of the state’s Zero Emission Vehicle (ZEV) Commission, Acadia Center is advocating for Massachusetts to adopt a suite of clean, modern transportation policies.
-Acadia Center is also focusing on the Transportation and Climate Initiative (TCI), an innovative regional cap-and-invest program that would apply a nominal carbon price on transportation fuels and reinvest proceeds into clean transportation and mobility strategies like vehicle electrification, transit improvements, and bicycle/pedestrian infrastructure.
+Acadia Center is also focusing on the Transportation and Climate Initiative Program (TCI-P), an innovative regional cap-and-invest program that would reduce tailpipe pollution and fund investment in clean transportation and mobility strategies like transit improvements, vehicle electrification, and bicycle/pedestrian infrastructure.

 Clean Power & Utility Innovation

 Acadia Center plays a leading role in Massachusetts’ efforts to increase the use of renewable energy resources such as offshore wind, rooftop and large-scale solar.
-Acadia Center has successfully advocated for Massachusetts’ ambitious clean energy policies including the and clean energy procurements from offshore wind and other renewable sources as a means for reaching the state’s carbon reduction goals.
+A successfully decarbonized electric grid will serve as the backbone of economy-wide decarbonization efforts in the building and transportation sectors.
+Acadia Center has successfully advocated for Massachusetts’ ambitious clean energy policies including the clean energy procurements from offshore wind and other renewable sources as a means for reaching the state’s carbon reduction goals.

-Acadia Center’s clean energy advocacy also includes participating in regulatory proceedings at the Department of Public Utilities with the goal of reforming the traditional utility business model in order puts customers’ needs first and transform the electricity grid to a modern system that can support an electrified, low-carbon economy.
+Acadia Center’s clean energy advocacy also includes participating in regulatory proceedings at the Department of Public Utilities with the goal of reforming the traditional utility business model to put customers’ needs first.
+As well, Acadia Center is engaging with Massachusetts decision-makers to push for reforms that will transform the electricity grid to a modern system that can support an electrified, low-carbon economy.

 In Massachusetts, Acadia Center is currently an organizer, member, partner or supporter of the following groups or coalitions (and many other ad hoc collaborative efforts):